Help Guide - Wills

 You will not need to pay anything for this service at the time of making your Will, but the professional executor or trustee will need to be paid once they have carried out the work involved in administering your estate or trust.
 They will usually be paid from the estate before it is distributed to your beneficiaries.

-Payment for professional executors and trustees is usually on the basis of both an hourly fee and an additional sum based on a percentage of the total value of the estate.
-At Roche Legal, we charge an appropriate hourly fee based on the experience of the legal professional you’re working with, plus 2.5% of the gross value of cash and assets, and 2% of the gross value of property.
+Payment for professional executors and trustees is usually on the basis of both an hourly fee and an additional percentage sum.
+This percentage sum is usually 2.5% of the gross value of the estate.

 Professional executors can also claim the cost of expenses from the estate, whereas non- professional executors cannot.